 Tax Court Lawyers in Bloomfield

-Any claim dealing with federal tax law in Bloomfield, Connecticut can end up in tax court.
-Most commonly, a dispute ends up in tax court when the government claims that someone has not paid all of the taxes that they are legally obligated to pay.
-If the taxpayer disputes the factual basis of the allegation, or believes the IRS has misinterpreted the law, U.S. Tax Courts have to decide those contentions.
+Any claim dealing with federal tax law in Bloomfield, New Jersey can end up in tax court.
+Most frequently, a dispute ends up in tax court when the government claims that someone has not paid all of the taxes that they are legally obligated to pay.
+If the taxpayer disputes the factual basis of the allegation, or believes the IRS has misinterpreted the law, U.S. Tax Courts have to determine those concerns.

-Federal tax court is somewhat unique in that individuals who are not licensed attorneys in Connecticut (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good understanding of tax law.
+Federal tax court is somewhat distinct in that individuals who are not licensed attorneys in New Jersey (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good familiarity of tax law.
 Licensed lawyers do not need to take this exam to practice before tax court.

-Do I Need a Bloomfield, Connecticut Tax Attorney?
+Do I Need a Bloomfield, New Jersey Tax Attorney?